-Movies have always been a big deal to me; which I am sure you have realized since you have discovered this blog.
-There is just something about sitting in that theater and watching the screen flicker to life.
-It inspires me like nothing else.
-Many years ago now, I decided that it was time to go back and list how many movies I have seen in a theater.
-That list has been translated to a blog.
+Movies have always been a big deal to me; which I am sure you have realized since you are here.
+There is something about sitting in a theater, lights down, watching the screen flicker to life.
+It’s my happy place.
+Many years ago, I decided to go back and track exactly how many films I have seen in a theater.
+That list has been transferred to this blog.
 This page is the first section of that list.

 The 1st film I have seen in theaters…

-Really?!
-We are going back THIS FAR?!
-Yes, we are!
 I was 8 years old in August of 1987 and this was the first movie I saw in a theater.
-I applaud my parents for being respectful of other moviegoers, and waiting until I was 8, and my brother 6, before unleashing us in a movie theater.
+I applaud my parents for being respectful of other moviegoers and waiting until I was 8, and my brother 6, before unleashing us in a movie theater.
 I was a little shit and they knew it.

 1: Masters of the Universe – My brother and I were MASSIVE He-Man fans back in the 80’s.
 This movie is odd in how well, and how badly, it has aged.
-Despite it’s bizarre take on He-Man, and setting it in the USA, I loved it.
+Despite it’s bizarre take on He-Man I loved it.
 It was my first, and you never forget your first.
 It is the only movie I saw in the theater for 1987, and is therefore the Best and Worst of the year.
 (Review)

 Yes, After being exposed to cinema, it was nearly 2 years until we went again.
 Now, we had a large VHS library and cable TV, so I did not suffer.
 In fact, I would say that my film exposure was FAR beyond what other kids got to see.
-This was the time I first saw Friday the 13th, Nightmare on Elm Street, Godfather, Caddyshack, and so many other R rated films.
+These were the days I first saw Friday the 13th, Nightmare on Elm Street, Godfather, Caddyshack, and so many other R rated films.
 I am not sure why my parents took off the filter, but It definitely broadened my horizons.
-This did not translate into cinema outings as my theater experience would remain kid friendly for a while.
+This new-found freedom did not carry over into the cinema as my theater experiences would remain kid friendly for a while.